 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates relates Interest rate fisk is in 6 fisk uat ure init value of nutre cash nows of a market institution with notware occase of changes in market interest rates.
-The Company's exposure to use rate of changes in market interest rates.
-The Company sequences the fisher of changes in market interest rates in the market on regular basis to explore the option of refinancing of the borrowings of the Company's borrowings of the Company's borrowings of the Company's borrowings are primarily to the fisher of the company's borrowings are primarily linked to floating interest rates.
+The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's borrowings obligations with floating interest rates.

-rates, thereby resulting in the adjustments of its borrowing costs in line with the market interest.
+The Company a concerning contractions with induiting interest tates.
+The Company evaluates the interest rates in the market on regular basis to explore the option of refinancing of the borrowings of the Company.
+Moreover, majority of the Company's borrowings are primarily linked to floating interest rates, thereby resulting in the adjustments of its borrowing costs in line with the market interest.